 In early fall, I waved goodbye to the last monarch butterflies that hatched in my garden.
 They’re about to migrate south—the only butterfly to migrate as birds do!
 Learn more about this amazing phenomenon—and what food our precious monarchs need along their journey.

 It may take as many as five generations for monarchs to complete a migration south.
 Imagine flying over 3,000 miles with the Sun as your guide, traveling about 50 miles a day.
-The eastern population, which makes up the bulk of the monarch population in North America, travels from as far north as southern Canada down south to the border regions of Texas and Mexico, arriving at their roosting sites in November where they’ll hibernate for the winter.
-There are also some monarches which live west of the Rockies which gather in southern California.
+The eastern population, which makes up the bulk of the monarch population in North America, travels from as far north as southern Canada down south to the border regions of Texas and Mexico, arriving at their roosting sites in November, where they’ll hibernate for the winter.
+There are also some monarchs that live west of the Rockies, which instead gather in southern California.

-I’ve been blessed with plenty of the orange and black pollinators for months, from March until October, thanks to my plentiful ascelpia tuberosa, orange milkweed (also called butterfly weed).
+I’ve been blessed with plenty of the orange and black pollinators for months, from March until October, thanks to my plentiful Ascelpias tuberosa—orange milkweed (also called butterflyweed).

 The arrival of the first Monarch butterflies in the spring heralds a season full of color and interest in gardens.
 Photo courtesy of the USDA.

 The Monarch Generations

 In February and March, monarchs come out of hibernation to find a mate.
 They then migrate north and east in order to find a place to lay their eggs.